 Plyometric Cardio Circuit was tough.
 Shaun T is crazy.
 Insanity works like this.
 You do 4 or 5 exercises at a decent pace during a 3 minute span doing as many of them as you can.
 Then you get a 30 second break.

 Then you repeat those same 4 or 5 exercises at a faster pace doing as many as you can followed by the 30 second break.
 To end it you do those same 4 0r 5 exercises as fast as you can in 3 minutes.

 You do this 3 separate times throughout the workout with a 3 minute stretch after the first round and a 5 minute cool down stretch at the end.

 I am in pretty good shape but had to take breaks during it.
 It’s really tough.
 Beachbody was not kidding when they said “you will be working out in a pool of your own sweat.”

 Sweat was flying everywhere.
 While doing a punching motion some of it flung off my arm and hit Shaun T on the TV.
 I was slipping on the wood floors because of the sweat.
 I almost pulled a groin.

 Oh well, this is what I signed up for.
 I’ll probably have to mop every day for the next 60 days.

-I did not take pictures of me or keep results since that is not how Insanity is designed.
+**I did not take many pictures or keep results in the first month since that is not how Insanity is designed.
 Keeping up with Shaun T is your job and that’s it.
-If I was to take pictures they would look like the two above.
+If I was to take pictures they would look like the three above.
 Sweaty me and sweaty floors.

 At day 30 you are required to take the second fit test and compare how you did to day one.
 Yes – we painted the room a lighter color in the last 30 days.